 - The relative weighting method – by Karl Wiegers

-- Should – Next priority is given to the requirements that are high desirable, though not mandatory
+- Should– Next priority is given to the requirements that are highly desirable, though not mandatory

-- Could – The next priority is given to the requirement that are nice to have
+- Could– The next priority is given to the requirement that is nice to have

-Kano Model of Prioritization[/caption] Kano model of prioritization was propagated by Professor Noriaki Kano.
-This prioritization technique involves three levels that includes considering customer satisfaction from disappointment to not happy to immediate happiness to getting delighted.
+Professor Noriaki Kano propagated Kano Model of Prioritization.
+This prioritization technique involves three levels that include considering customer satisfaction from disappointment to not happy to immediate happiness to get delighted.
 Two important factors that create an impact on the satisfaction level during this prioritization are the existence of features and the degree of implementation.
 The level of satisfaction is achieved along with full implementation.
-Some features lead to basic level of satisfaction while other creates more – the higher the implementation, the greater the level of satisfaction.
+Some features lead to a basic level of satisfaction while others create more – the higher the implementation, the greater the level of satisfaction.

 - The value of a feature and the negative impact that might be caused by the absence of the feature

-- Based on expert judgment made by the product owner and supported by the agile team in ranking the score of features in following way (a score board from 1 to 9 is usually used)
+- Based on the expert judgment made by the product owner and supported by the agile team in ranking the score of features in the following way (a scoreboard from 1 to 9 is usually used)